slab/quill/docs/docs/delta.md

 ### Playground

-Play around Quill and take a look at how its content and changes look.
+Play around with Quill and take a look at how its content and changes look.
 Open your developer console for another view into the Deltas.

 <div data-height="470" data-theme-id="23269" data-slug-hash="dMQGmq" data-default-tab="result" data-embed-version="2" class='codepen'><pre><code></code></pre></div>